lion-agi/lionagi/docs/Get_started/config.rst

 API Calls Configurations
 ===============================

-You The ``Session`` object can be fully customized, including models, model parameters and rate limits, to accustom various usecases.
+The ``Session`` object can be fully customized, including models, model parameters and rate limits, to accustom various usecases.

 .. warning::